-The independent technical regulator responsible for electrical and gas safety and equipment efficiency, Energy Safe Victoria, has not placed any specific regulatory requirements on electrical cords or extension leads, but has provided advice: Switches, Leads and Powerpoints.
+The independent technical regulator responsible for electrical and gas safety and equipment efficiency, Energy Safe Victoria, has not placed any specific regulatory requirements on electrical cords or extension leads.
+It has provided advice: "Avoid ‘piggybacking’ adaptors, instead use a power board with a built-in safety device" in once of its publications (Using Electricity Safely).

 It has pointed out, however, that under the Victorian Occupational Health and Safety Act (2004) employers have a legal duty to provide and maintain a working environment that is safe and without risks to health.
 This includes ensuring that plant and systems of work at the workplace are healthy and safe.